python-bonobo/bonobo/docs/guide/graphs.rst

   the order existing at the divergence point wont stay true at the convergence point.

-- **Parallelism**: each node run in parallel (by default, using independant threads).
+- **Parallelism**: each node run in parallel (by default, using independent threads).
 This is useful as you don't have to worry about blocking calls.
   If a thread waits for, let's say, a database, or a network service, the other nodes will continue handling data, as long as they have input rows available.

-- **Independance**: the rows are independant from each other, making this way of working with data flows good for line-by-line data processing, but also not ideal for "grouped" computations (where an output depends on more than one line of input data).
+- **Independence**: the rows are independent from each other, making this way of working with data flows good for line-by-line data processing, but also not ideal for "grouped" computations (where an output depends on more than one line of input data).
 You can overcome this with rolling windows if